Impostor Syndrome

 Controversies

-After giving her TED Talk on power in 2012, Cuddy began to receive a barrage of emails from people who also felt like frauds, and about half were from men.5 She realized that men have been conditioned by our society to feel more fear when talking about vulnerable feelings, and perhaps that’s why Clancey and Imes didn’t notice men’s impostorism in their early work.
-To throw even more confusion into the mix, the aforementioned 2019 literature review found 16 articles observed gender differences in rates of impostor syndrome, while 17 others did not.
+After giving her TED Talk on power in 2012, Cuddy began to receive a barrage of emails from people who also felt like frauds, and about half were from men.5 She realized that men have been conditioned by our society to feel more fear when talking about vulnerable feelings, and perhaps that’s why Clancey and Imes didn’t notice men’s imposterism in their early work.
+To throw even more confusion into the mix, the aforementioned 2019 literature review found 16 articles that observed gender differences in rates of imposter syndrome, while 17 others did not.
 Clearly this is still a point of contention, and additional research is necessary to understand gender differences.

-whether or not what you’re feeling is really impostor syndrome.
+Another controversy related to imposter syndrome is something that requires circumspection: whether or not what you’re feeling is really imposter syndrome.
 In other words, are you feeling like a fraud because of your own sentiments, or is your environment exclusionary and intolerant?
-The earlier suggestion about taking note of your accomplishments will help you figure out whether what you’re experiencing is truly impostorism of your own creation or if there’s something pervasive throughout the culture that needs to be addressed.
+The earlier suggestion about taking note of your accomplishments will help you figure out whether what you’re experiencing is truly imposterism of your own creation or if there’s something pervasive throughout the culture that needs to be addressed.

 Case Studies

-Remote work and impostorism
+Remote work and imposterism

-Working from home has similarly inflamed feelings of impostor syndrome.
+Working from home has similarly inflamed feelings of imposter syndrome.
 Part of this is because working virtually means we are less able to pick up on unspoken cues that put our performance into perspective.
 Not only do isolating situations make it worse, but so do high-stress situations such as trying to get your work done while your kids are in the background.
-In times of stress, “you are likely to weaponize those biases against yourself in stressful situations, buying into the (false) idea that you’re not cut out for college or parenting and working full-time.”10 Time will tell whether our feelings of impostorism mellow once the pandemic passes.
+In times of stress, “you are likely to weaponize those biases against yourself in stressful situations, buying into the (false) idea that you’re not cut out for college or parenting and working full-time.”10 Time will tell whether our feelings of imposterism mellow once the pandemic passes.

 Related TDL Content